mmarbout/Tuto_MetaTOR/README.md

 The cooler file format is an implementation of a genomic matrix data model using HDF5 as the container format.
 The cooler package includes a suite of command line tools and a Python API to facilitate creating, querying and manipulating cooler files.

 [cooler](https://github.com/open2c/cooler)

+## MGE binning

+metator also encompass two new modules (still in construction for a good integration) metator mge and metator host that allow to perform binning of MGE annotated contigs and associate them to their host.

+the new version should be released soon ...

+in case you want to have a look at it development and what we have done with it:

 ## References